Where are you moving to?

 Tacoma is a Great Place to Live

 Tacoma is one of Washington state’s best cities to live in.
-Although Tacoma is significantly smaller than Seattle and slightly smaller than Spokane, with a population around 220,000, it offers a fully-developed and ever-expanding metropolitan experience in the Pacific Northwest.
+Although Tacoma is significantly smaller than Seattle and slightly smaller than Spokane, with a population of around 220,000, it offers a fully developed and ever-expanding metropolitan experience in the Pacific Northwest.

 Unlike Washington’s smaller “major” cities, such as Vancouver, Bellevue, and Renton, Tacoma has ample food and entertainment options, cultural centers and social venues ranging from small to large, along with a wide breadth of typical Pacific Northwest outdoor recreational spaces, from waterfront beaches to lakeside parks and winding hiking trails to scenic vistas.